winglang/wing/docs/05-reference/wingsdk-api.md

 **Inflight client:** [@winglang/sdk.cloud.IQueueAddConsumerHandlerClient](#@winglang/sdk.cloud.IQueueAddConsumerHandlerClient)

-Represents a resource with an inflight "handle" method that can be passed to `Queue.addConsumer`.
+Represents a resource with an inflight "handle" method that can be passed to `Queue.setConsumer`.

 #### Properties <a name="Properties" id="Properties"></a>